Group of light-brown-&-tan guanacos stands in a bright green grassy field with snowcapped peaks in the background on a sunny day.

 Arrival & Departure

 The Patagonia Wildlife Safari begins and ends in either Punta Arenas (PUQ) or Puerto Natales (PNT).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 There are two daily arrival transfers: one in the morning and one in the afternoon.
 Plan flights to arrive to Punta Arenas on Day 1 before 11:00am for the morning transfer, or before 3:00pm for the afternoon transfer.
 For pick up in Puerto Natales, plan flights to arrive on Day 1 before 2:40pm for the morning transfer, or before 4:30pm for the afternoon transfer.
 There is one daily departure transfer.
-Plan flights to depart Puerto Natales no earlier than 12:00pm Noon on the final day.
+Plan flights to depart Puerto Natales no earlier than 12:30pm on the final day.
 For drop off in Punta Arenas, plan flights to depart on the final day no earlier than 3:30pm.
-Transfers between Punta Arenas/Puerto Natales and EcoCamp are provided.
-Earlier transfers, as well as transfers between EcoCamp and El Calafate, can be arranged for a fee.
+Transfers between Punta Arenas/Puerto Natales/El Calafate and EcoCamp are provided (inquire for details on arrival from or departure to El Calafate).
+Earlier, private or semi-private transfers can be arranged for a fee.
 If you would like assistance with international flights, please visit ourBooking Flights resource page.

 Activities

-Optional activities not included in the rate may include: Hostería Las Torres Spa & Massage Center and half-day horseback riding or ride per hour, both just a 10-minute walk from EcoCamp.
+Optional, added-cost activities may include: spa & massage services on site.
 Included activities have a typical group size of 8-12 travelers, plus guiding staff.
 Maximum group size is 16 people.
 Guide to passenger ratio: 1:12.

 Room Configuration

-Prices listed are for double occupancy.
 All domes may be booked for single occupancy at an added cost; Suite Domes may also be booked for triple or quad occupancy.
-If you are a solo traveller you will be expected to share a dome with another traveller of the same gender.
-If there is availability at Ecocamp, most likely in low season, you may be allocated your own dome.
+If you are a solo traveler then you will be expected to share a dome with another traveler of the same gender.
+If there is availability at EcoCamp, most likely in low season, you may be allocated your own dome.
 EcoCamp follows this sharing policy in order to keep dome numbers to a minimum and preserve the surrounding wilderness as much as possible.
-Contact AdventureSmith for single, triple and quad rates at EcoCamp.
+Of course, you are entitled to pay for the whole dome to avoid sharing.
+Contact AdventureSmith for single rates at EcoCamp.
 Please note Standard Domes do not have electricity or a heater.

 Families & Children